 Follow Us On:

 The Basic Principles Committee was established on 12th March 1949 by Khawaja Nazimuddin on the instruction of Prime Minister Liaquat Ali Khan.
 This committee had 24 members and was headed by Khawaja Nazimuddin and Liaquat Khan was its vice president.
-This committee presented its first report on 1950 but was severely criticized, particularly in East Pakistan so it referred back to the Constituent Assembly.
-At that time sub committees were also appointed for public suggestions and these sub committees made their reports and presented them to the Basic Principles Committee which then presented the final and complete report to the Constituent Assembly in 1952.
+This committee presented its first report in 1950 but was severely criticized, particularly in East Pakistan so it referred back to the Constituent Assembly.
+At that time sub-committees were also appointed for public suggestions and these sub-committees made their reports and presented them to the Basic Principles Committee which then presented the final and complete report to the Constituent Assembly in 1952.
 The report was revised before an agreement could be reached in the Constituent Assembly.
 The prominent features of the report were:

-- Objective resolution was adopted as a preamble to the proposed constitution and its principles were to guide the state.
+- The Objective Resolution was adopted as a preamble to the proposed constitution and its principles were to guide the state.
 Another important clause was that which laid down procedure to prevent any legislation to be made against the Quran and Sunnah.

-- Head of the State should be a Muslim and elected by the both Houses of federal legislature for a term of 5 year.
+- The Head of the State should be a Muslim and elected by the both Houses of the federal legislature for a term of 5 years.

 - Seats were also allocated for communities in the House of People.

-- Word unit was specified for all provinces, capital and federations.
-The head of these units were to be selected for a term of 5 years.
+- Word unit was specified for all provinces, capital, and federations.
+The head of these units was to be selected for a term of 5 years.

 - Chief Minister of each unit and minister were appointed by the Head of that unit and ministers for each unit would be chosen by the Chief Minister.

-- Guarantees were also given to the civil servants of the federation and units against the dismissal, and to reduction in the rank without opportunity to showcases.
+- Guarantees were also given to the civil servants of the federation and units against the dismissal, and reduction in the rank without an opportunity to showcases.

 But the second and final report of the Basic Principles Committee was not received too well.
 The report was criticized because of these defects:

-- The draft ignored the fact that East Bengal contained majority of the population of the country and West Pakistan had the major part of the country’s territory.
+- The draft ignored the fact that East Bengal contained the majority of the population of the country and West Pakistan had a major part of the country’s territory.

-Religious leaders were also not satisfied with the Islamic character of the recommended constitution especially with regards to their demand for declaration of Ahmadis as non-Muslims.
-In July 1952 during All Pakistan Muslim Parties convention held at Lahore a demand was put forward for the removal of Ahmadies from the key posts including Zafarullah Khan who was the Foreign Minister.
-Although, Nazaimuddin sympathized with the demand he refused to incorporate them in the Basic Principles Committee report.
+Religious leaders were also not satisfied with the Islamic character of the recommended constitution especially with regards to their demand for the declaration of Ahmadis as non-Muslims.
+In July 1952 during the All Pakistan Muslim Parties Convention held at Lahore a demand was put forward for the removal of Ahmadis from the key posts including Zafarullah Khan who was the Foreign Minister.
+Although Nazaimuddin sympathized with the demand he refused to incorporate them in the Basic Principles Committee report.